quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 sends the min_ack_delay transport parameter or not.

 Endpoints MUST NOT remember the value of the min_ack_delay transport parameter they received.
-Consequently, ACK_FREQUENCY frames MUST NOT be sent in 0-RTT packets, as per Section 7.4.1 of {{QUIC-TRANSPORT}}.
+Consequently, ACK_FREQUENCY frames cannot be sent in 0-RTT packets, as per Section 7.4.1 of {{QUIC-TRANSPORT}}.

 This Transport Parameter is encoded as per Section 18 of {{QUIC-TRANSPORT}}.